 Raymond Cho as Andy Chiang Sing (蔣昇).
 I don’t know what to say.
 Seriously, he seemed to support Mike at times yet he was too cowardly to take a big step forward against their father.
 It was probably because of his lack of confidence and how the old man really knew where to poke hence him not being able to take a big leap to decide for himself.

 Maggie Siu as Flora Kwan Fa-lai (关花拉).
 Maggie was hilarious in here.
 She was very lovable in her own way, despite sometimes arguing with Mike senselessly.
-Although her role seemed to pale comparing to others, but I felt she contributed greatly to the story.
+Although her role seemed to pale compared to others, I felt she contributed greatly to the story.
 It was shocking that she had to be sacrificed in the end.
 But I felt it wasn’t too out of nowhere.
 Still, tragic.

 Susanna Kwan as Lee Chau Ping (李秋萍).
 She was indeed a manipulative person YET she didn’t realize she had also fallen under Hugo’s spell.
 Or was it more like she didn’t care as long as her daughter was happy?
 Well, she didn’t know.
 Lucky for her, it wasn’t too late for her case.
 Susanna, of course, didn’t disappoint in her performance.